 There are two types of Razor syntax.

-The semicolon “;” must be wont to end statements.
-Here variable and function starts with the @ symbol.
+The semicolon “;” must be used to end statements.
+Here variable and function start with the @ symbol.

 Single block Statements